What is Chlorpheniramine?

 Chlorpheniramine vs Cetirizine

-Chlorpheniramine
+Chlorpheniramine Cetirizine

 Chlorpheniramine medication is an antihistamine which helps in reducing the effects of the natural chemical histamine in the body.
 Histamine will cause symptoms like sneezing, itching, watery eyes and runny nose.
-Chlorpheniramine tablets are used for treating runny nose, sneezing, itching and watery eyes which is caused due to various allergies reactions, the common cold and the flu.
+Chlorpheniramine tablets are used for treating runny nose, sneezing, itching and watery eyes which are caused due to various allergic reactions, the common cold and the flu.
 Cetirizine tablets are an antihistamine which are used for relieving the allergy symptoms such as watery eyes, runny nose, itching eyes/ nose, hives and itching.

 Some of the common side effects of Chlorpheniramine are: